 Additional Resources for Lake Trout Fishing

 Well, if you’ve read this entire web page we’re hoping you got some good lake trout tips and information to help you catch more trout.
 Perhaps you’d like to learn more about them and need additional resources, hence why we created this section.
 Below you’ll be able to find some external resources related to lake trout fishing.
-Hopefully they are useful to you and if you know of any other useful sites that should be listed below please contact us.

 - Trout Legend – Forum – An excellent community of anglers who love to fish for lake trout and all other types of trout.
 A great place to meet some friends and learn some new tips.